Mithun095/Psychology-Agent/docs/PROJECT_DOCS.md

-# Cycology Agent - Complete Project Documentation
+# Psychology Agent - Complete Project Documentation

-> A comprehensive guide to understanding, setting up, and contributing to the Cycology Agent project.
+> A comprehensive guide to understanding, setting up, and contributing to the Psychology Agent project.

 ---